 - Add rice bran to recipes.
 You can also add rice bran to gluten-free cereals or on top of yogurt.
 Rice bran has 1.5 grams of fiber per serving.
 Some brands you can find in the grocery store are Ener-G®, Bob’s Red Mill®, El Peto® and Kinnickkinnick®.

 - Eat 5 servings or more of fruits and vegetables every day.
 Make sure to include fruits and vegetables that are high in fiber.
-See the “Fruits and Vegetables with Fiber” chart on the back for fruits and vegetables and how much fiber is in each.
+See the “Fruits and Vegetables with Fiber” chart below for fruits and vegetables and how much fiber is in each.

 - Add fiber supplements to your diet.
 A fiber supplement is a pill or powder you mix with water to add fiber to your diet.
-See the “Fiber Supplements” chart on the back of this handout for different fiber supplements and how much fiber is in each.
+See the “Fiber Supplements” chart below for different fiber supplements and how much fiber is in each.

 Where Can I Learn More About Adding Fiber to My Gluten-Free Diet?